User Management

 - Invitation to join your organization

-- Link to create their account (or sign in)
+- Link to finish setting up their account (or sign in)

 Invitation Workflow